-Chapter 7 Small Area Plans Belvedere Activity Center Policies g) Prohibit drive-thru service windows and drive in facilities between a building and street.
+Chapter 7 Small Area Plans Belvedere Activity Center Policies

 This activity center is based on the study recommendations from the Master Active Living Plan (MALP).
 The key focus is to align zoning codes with the active living principles.
 The following are guiding principles, and the full details are found in the recommendations of the Belvedere MALP Study.